Most interesting landmarks of Vietnam

 - Phong Nha cave (Hang Khe Ry) – North Central Coast, Quang Binh province.
 44.5 km long cave with a very long underground river (13,969 m) with sandy beaches.
 Cave contains valuable archaeological artifacts of Champa culture including beautiful ceramic vases.

 - Si Leng Chai cave – Northwest, Lai Châu province.
-Impressive cave, explored part is 1,162 m long and 286 m deep, with impressive waterfalls.
+Impressive cave.
+Explored part is 1,162 m long and 286 m deep, contains impressive waterfalls.
 Especially beautiful are the gorgeous, white gours with crystal clear water in them.

 - Son Doong cave (Hang Sơn Đoòng) – North Central Coast, Quang Binh province.
 Biggest known cave in the world.
 Especially impressive is the more than 4 km long passage, which is continuously 90 m wide and up to 200 m high.
 Total known length of this cave is 9 km.
 Powerful stream flows through the cave.
 Here are found unique cave pearls as large as baseballs, as well as green, algae covered gours.

 - Bản Giốc Falls and Detian Falls – Northeast, Cao Bang province and Guangxi, China.
 One of the most picturesque waterfalls, it is around 60 meters high and 200 meters wide.

 - Pongua Falls (Pongour waterfall) – Central Highlands, Lâm Đồng province.
 Spectacular, wide waterfall, approximately 40 m tall.
 Waterfall forms many smaller steps.